Click on any of the photos or names below to learn more about the individuals that work at Milestone Financial Associates.

 When I am not working, I spend my time with my wife, Annie, and my three daughters: Mckinzie, Mckayla (Coco), and Mckiley.

 Our family enjoys staying very active each day.
 My wife is a stay-at-home mom and part-time piano teacher.
-She graduated from Fordham University’s pre-med program with a major in psychology and a minor in music (It’s not Lehigh, as I tease her).
+She graduated from Fordham University’s pre-med program with a major in psychology and a minor in music (it’s not Lehigh, as I tease her).
 She is also a long-standing member of the Junior League of the Lehigh Valley, which promotes volunteerism specializing in educational disparity.
 My kids are in school and starting to develop their own personalities and grow into their own.
 Our kids participate in horseback riding, volleyball, and Girl Scouts of America.

 For fun, I enjoy golfing as much as time allows.
 Every Sunday a few friends and I get together at a different course and challenge ourselves.
 I am still looking for that illustrious hole-in-one.